bbauska/Anti-Project2025/anti.md

 However, in this section of Project 2025 written by Hans von Spakovsky, it also recommends that “Congress amend FECA to remove the agency’s independent litigating authority and rely on the Department of Justice to handle all litigation involving the FEC.”
-[Project 2025, pp. 863-865, accessed 6/24/2024]
+[Project 2025, pp. 863-865, accessed 6/24/2024]</p>

-Project 2025 demands that DOJ investigate leaks, including leaks to the media. “[T]he Department of Justice should use all of the tools at its disposal to investigate leaks and should rescind damaging guidance by Attorney General Merrick Garland that limits investigators’ ability to identify records of unauthorized disclosures of classified information to the media.”
-[Project 2025, pp. 214, accessed 6/24/2024]
+<p>Project 2025 demands that DOJ investigate leaks, including leaks to the media. “[T]he Department
+of Justice should use all of the tools at its disposal to investigate leaks and should rescind damaging guidance by Attorney General Merrick Garland that limits investigators’ ability to identify records of unauthorized disclosures of classified information to the media.”
+[Project 2025, pp. 214, accessed 6/24/2024]</p>

-Project 2025 demands the ending of “all existing consent decrees” deemed to be inconsistent with “Administration policy” which could affect numerous civil rights decrees and which specifically include those enforcing the Freedom to Access Clinics Act along with prioritizing the prosecution of vandalism against crisis pregnancy centers.
+<p>Project 2025 demands the ending of “all existing consent decrees” deemed to be inconsistent
+with “Administration policy” which could affect numerous civil rights decrees and which specifically include those enforcing the Freedom to Access Clinics Act along with prioritizing the prosecution of vandalism against crisis pregnancy centers.
 Project 2025 expressly proposes “eliminating” “all existing consent decrees” if they are inconsistent with “Administration policy” regardless of subject.
-This could reach an array of long-standing consent decrees on “voting” rights and other civil rights plus possibly an array of other matters, such as police treatment of people or immigration detention conditions.
+This could reach an array of long-standing consent decrees on “voting” rights and other civil rights plus possibly an array of other matters, such as police treatment of people or immigration detention conditions.</p>

-It expressly applies to consent decrees around the enforcement of FACE Act protections for clinics that have been targeting by those opposed to abortion: “Ensure that its review extends beyond ending the absurd double standards embodied in the ongoing campaign of FACE Act prosecutions and instead be a thorough and holistic review of all DOJ activities, including all consent degrees and settlement
+<p>It expressly applies to consent decrees around the enforcement of FACE Act protections for clinics that
+have been targeting by those opposed to abortion: “Ensure that its review extends beyond ending the absurd double standards embodied in the ongoing campaign of FACE Act prosecutions and instead be a thorough and holistic review of all DOJ activities, including all consent degrees and settlement